aalmkainzi/Callater/README.md

 // basically you should call this once every frame void CallaterUpdate();

+// returns the seconds from now to when the invocation will happen float CallaterWillInvokeAfter(CallaterRef ref);

 // gets the invocation reference of a function that was added
 // if multiple occurances of `func` exist, it doesn't necessarily get the next one to be invoked, nor the most newly inserted CallaterRef CallaterFuncRef(void(*func)(void*, CallaterRef));